I want to control cache using Cache-Control on Cloud CDN (Google Cloud)

 ⇒ Header value 1: {cdn_cache_status}

-Check cache status
+Check the cache status

 /cache/test.html